 Fishermen’s Bastion..
 Apparently there was a fish market nearby in medieval times, and this bastion was built to commemorate the fishermen who protected this part of the city.

 There is a lookout at the top.
 The view from there in the morning was quite different to the night before.
 Then we took a walk through the Castle hill that has old citizen houses and narrow streets.
+The best aspect of the building that I was very fascinated by was the intricate design on the balustrading.
+This design was on many monuments when we were exploring the place.
+This is also something that I was very fascinated by and was a design that I would apply for my home.

 Beautiful Autumn colour trees covering up the hill.
 It was only late September though Autumn here seemed a bit early.
 My favorite season of the year!